 On June 14, 2017, the Mopac Mobility Bridges were opened to the public.
 This project was a joint federal, regional, City of Austin, and TxDOT partnership.
 The partnering agencies will host an official celebration and bridge dedication ceremony this summer.

-In order to address traffic congestion in the MoPac corridor, the City and State are partnering on the MoPac Mobility Bridges.
-The project includes three phases totaling approximately two miles of bicycle, pedestrian, and restriping southbound MoPac to create an additional lane for traffic.
+The project adds approximately two miles of bicycle and pedestrian lanes to the City's Urban Trail network.
 Improvements to this corridor were identified in the Austin Strategic Mobility Plan, the Bicycle Master Plan, and by the 2007 Mayor’s Street Smarts Task Force.

-Phase III is a multi-use trail that would accommodate bicycles and pedestrians on the west side of MoPac from Loop 360 to Tamarron Boulevard. *Phases I and II are completely funded.
-Phase III is not yet funded for design or construction.
+A multi-use trail that accommodates bicycles and pedestrians on the west side of MoPac from Loop 360 to Tamarron Boulevard.

 View the Austin American-Statesman's recent article about the project here.